petetak/hugogiraudel.github.com/collections/article/2014-06-29-building-a-customization-api-in-sass.md

 ## Final Thoughts

-Now that we have these variables (`$customizer` and `$customizer-instances`) containing a wealth of useful data, in part 2 we'll walk through the basic syntax for [SassyExport](https://github.com/ezekg/SassyExport) and how we're going to use it to export all of this data into JSON, and we will also discuss various ways that this data could give opportunity to create some pretty impressive features by using this data within other languages, such as PHP.
+Now that we have these variables (`$customizer` and `$customizer-instances`) containing a wealth of useful data, in part 2 we'll walk through the basic syntax for [SassyExport](https://github.com/ezekg/SassyExport) and how we're going to use it to export all of this data into JSON.
+We will also discuss the various ways for this data to give opportunity to create some pretty impressive features when coupled with other languages, such as PHP.

 Until next time, you can play with the customization API on [SassMeister](http://sassmeister.com/gist/ccf842e5ee74287f1868), check out [SassyExport on Github](https://github.com/ezekg/SassyExport), or [download the gem](http://rubygems.org/gems/SassyExport) to use with Compass in your own project.
-Check me out on [twitter](https://twitter.com/ezekkkg), [dribbble](https://dribbble.com/ezekielg), as well as [my own personal blog](http://ezekielg.com/) where I post all sorts of non-sense.

 > Ezekiel Gabrielse is a [recent designer-turned-developer](http://ezekielg.com/2014/05/07/the-unintended/) based in north Texas currently employed at [Produce Results](http://produceresults.com/) as a developer, and on the odd day, designer.
 You should definitely follow him on [Twitter](https://twitter.com/ezekkkg).